6 Mexico City Museums You Must Visit

 2 Diego Rivera Mural Museum

-Since I was in the neighborhood, I walked through the park to the Diego Rivera Mural Museum a few blocks away.
+Since I was in the neighborhood, I walked through the park to the Diego Rivera Mural Museum.
+It’s only a few blocks away.

-Essentially, there’s only one reason you would go to this small museum—to see Sueño de Una Tarde Dominical en la Alameda Central (Dream of a Sunday Afternoon in Alameda Park).
-I can’t help but think of another famous painting with the same theme and similar title, “A Sunday on La Grande Jatte,” by renowned pointillism artist Georges Seurat (at the Chicago Art Institute).
+There’s only one reason you would go to this small museum.
+That’s to see Sueño de Una Tarde Dominical en la Alameda Central (Dream of a Sunday Afternoon in Alameda Park).

-This mural is, to me, Rivera’s most famous.
-So famous, in fact, they built a building around it so they could protect it and charge people to look at it.
+This mural is among Rivera’s most famous.
+So famous, in fact, they built a building around it.
+This is to protect it and so they could charge people to view it.
 The only other things you’ll see at this museum are sketches in the other room.

-Also free on Sunday, this museum will only take you a few minutes to go through—depending on how long you stare at one piece of art.
-Granted, that one piece of art takes up an entire wall and has some 50 characters to examine, including Diego himself, Frida, and the famed depiction of the “Caterina” skeleton.
-Renowned Mexican Illustrator Jose Guadalupe Posada (also in the mural) first created the Caterina figure now beloved by Mexico and tourists alike.
+Also free on Sunday, this museum will only take you a few minutes to go through.
+Well, depending on how long you stare at one piece of art.
+This art takes up an entire wall and has some 50 characters to examine.
+Characters include Diego himself, Frida, and the famed depiction of the “Caterina” skeleton.
+Renowned Mexican Illustrator Jose Guadalupe Posada (also in the mural) first created the Caterina figure.
+It’s now a beloved Mexican staple.

 Despite this being a museum with only one artwork, it still gets crowded—that’s how spectacular and beloved it is.
-So you’ll have to jockey for a position, but it’s good to spend some time absorbing great art anyway, so no worries.
+So you’ll have to jockey for a position.
+Still, it’s good to absorb great art anyway, so no worries.

 Find out more about visiting the museum here.